 With his subsequent films, Dancer in the Dark (2000), Dogville (2003) and to a lesser extent The Idiots (1998), Lars von Trier returned to the vision of a saintly, naive woman undergoing a descent into living Hell.
 Of course, by the time of Antichrist (2009) he took such things to entirely the opposite extreme, while Nymphomaniac (2013) still shows a woman suffering by going to sexual extremes.

-Lars von Triers other films of genre interest as a director are: the decayed future film noir The Element of Crime (1984); Epidemic (1987), a peculiar meta-fiction about filmmakers making a film about a plague and hypnotism; the black comedy tv mini-series The Kingdom (1994) and The Kingdom II (1997) set in a haunted hospital, which were both cinematically released in the West; Antichrist (2009), a film about grief that spirals into madness and extreme torture scenes; and the End of the World film Melancholia (2011). von Trier was also Executive Producer on Kingdom Hospital (2004), the Stephen King scripted, US tv series remake of The Kingdom. von Triers production company Zentropa Entertainments have also produced and co-produced numerous other films.
+Lars von Triers other films of genre interest as a director are: the decayed future film noir The Element of Crime (1984); Epidemic (1987), a peculiar meta-fiction about filmmakers making a film about a plague and hypnotism; the black comedy tv mini-series The Kingdom (1994) and The Kingdom II (1997) set in a haunted hospital, which were both cinematically released in the West; Antichrist (2009), a film about grief that spirals into madness and extreme torture scenes; the End of the World film Melancholia (2011); and the serial killer film The House That Jack Built (2018). von Trier was also Executive Producer on Kingdom Hospital (2004), the Stephen King scripted, US tv series remake of The Kingdom. von Triers production company Zentropa Entertainments have also produced and co-produced numerous other films.
 Of genre note are the Icelandic Magical Realist quest Cold Fever (1995); the Swedish fairytale The Glassblowers Children (1998); the surreal Old Dark House thriller Impotence/Powerlessness (1998); Possessed (1999), a plague film about The Devil returning at the Millennium; Kat (2001), a horror film about a possessed cat; the Dogme film Truly Human (2001) about an imaginary man becoming real; The Last Great Wilderness (2002), a Gothic thriller set in the Scottish Highlands; Thomas Vinterbergs near-future romance Its All About Love (2003); In Your Hands (2004), a Dogme film about miracle healing prison inmate; the remarkable puppet fantasy Strings (2004); the ghost story Behind External Calm (2005); the dark reality-twisting Norweigian film Next Door (2005); Princess (2006), an animated film about an anti-porn vigilante; the fantasy Island of Lost Souls (2006); the horror film Echo (2007); the satirical dystopia How to Get Rid of Others (2007); Through a Glass Darkly (2008) about a girl receiving a mysterious visitation; the Dystopian film Metropia (2009); and Perfect Sense (2011) set in a world where people are losing their sensory perception.

 (Winner Best Film in this sites Top 10 Films of 1996 list.
 Winner for Best Director (Lars von Trier), Best Actress (Emily Watson), Best Supporting Actress (Katrin Cartlidge), Nominee for Best Original Screenplay, Best Supporting Actor (Stellan Skarsgård) and Best Cinematography at this sites Best of 1996 Awards).